bernedom/bernedom.github.io/_posts/2018-11-21-making-good-decisions.md

 No matter what is your preferred way of decision-making, make your preferred strategy clear and transparent.
 Also make it clear if you are adapting or abandoning that strategy in favor of another.
 My personal bias is towards fast decisions that get readjusted frequently, and I often convey this to people by telling them about the more experimental nature of the decision I'm going to take.
 Sometimes I even put an expiry date on my decisions for when they should be checked against any newly emerged facts or be refined further.
 Saying things like "I'm going to collect feedback, synthesise and then decide" or "let's discuss options first without deciding and then agree on a synthesis on which I will base my decision" help to outline intended decision-strategy to the people present.
 This aligns people to your thought-process and as a side-effect also offers the chance to challenge any part of the intended course of action.

+By being aware and transparent in ones decision process setting the context in which decsisions were made becomes much easier.
+At the beginning this will require conscious effort but after a while this can become an automatic process.
+Having this automatic context-setting as an innate knowledge in the people deciding and those being affected by them will lead to better decisions, which in turn will allow to take decisions in a more leightweight manner.